Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip? Well, you’re in the right spot!

 4. Mountain Bike in Virginia’s Blue Ridge.

-Did you know Virginia’s Blue Ridge is the Mountain Biking Capital of the east coast?
-There are more than 300 miles of biking trails in the Roanoke area including at the popular Carvins Cove and Explore and Mill Mountain Parks.
+Did you know Roanoke and Virginia’s Blue Ridge is the Mountain Biking Capital of the east coast?
+It’s named an IMBA Silver-Level Ride Center for mountain biking!
+There are more than 400 miles of biking trails in the Roanoke area including the popular Carvins Cove and Explore and Mill Mountain Parks.

 If you’ve traveled light, mountain bikes and gear are available to rent and buy from shops throughout the Roanoke area.
-Not to mention, the pros in the shops can make recommendations about trails and give advice no matter if you’re a pro or have only been out riding a handful of times.
+Not to mention, the pros in the shops can make recommendations about trails and give advice no matter if you’re an experienced mountain biker or have only been out riding a handful of times.

 5. Savor a breakfast sandwich from Scratch Biscuit.